keltieem/TEST2014/README.md

 + You have 135 minutes (2h 15m) to complete the tasks.
 + We will start cloning repositories at **7:22 p.m.** so you should have committed all your work to BitBucket by that time (see submission instructions below).
 + Take your time to read the questions.
++ Skeleton code can be obtained by cloning this repository.
 + Best of luck!

 ## Question 1: Find the Fibonacci Numbers